There are two types of meals that save your time and your budget.

 A few more bonuses of this recipe:

-*If you double it, it makes what my grandmother calls a “wash pot” (aka A LOT) of soup for a big gathering, or enough for like a Duggar taco soup size family.
+*If you double it, it makes what can be described as a “wash pot” (A LOT) of soup for a big gathering, or enough for like a Duggar taco soup size family.

 *Freeze it!!!
 Make a wash pot, freeze several servings, and then pull it out all winter long.
 Time saver!

-*All kinds of variations work for different tastes- different beans, regular or mild seasonings… and we’ve substituted chicken for the ground beef on occasion too.
+*All kinds of variations work for different tastes- different beans, regular or mild seasonings… and you could substitute the chicken for the ground beef on occasion too for a variation.

 Some people call it 5 can taco soup, 8 can taco soup or chili taco soup and you’ll find some variations, but they are all simple and easy.
 It’s our family’s go-to recipe!